-If the input capture module is defined as ICM<2:0> = 111 in CPU Idle mode, the input capture pin will serve only as an external interrupt pin.
+If the input capture module is defined as ICM<2:0> = 111 in CPU Idle mode, the input capture pin serves only as an external interrupt pin.

-12.3 Input Capture Interrupts
+11.3 Input Capture Interrupts

-The input capture channels have the ability to generate an interrupt based upon the selected number of capture events.
-The selection number is set by control bits ICI<1:0> (ICxCON<6:5>).
+The input capture channels have the ability to generate an interrupt based on the selected number of capture events.
+The selection number is set by control bits, ICI<1:0> (ICxCON<6:5>).

 Each channel provides an interrupt flag (ICxIF) bit.
-The respective capture channel interrupt flag is located in the corresponding IFSx Status register.
+The respective capture channel interrupt flag is located in the corresponding IFSx register.